adora0/gothcat.net/README.md

 Code, excluding personal content, is open source under the GNU GPL version 3 (see `LICENSE`).

-All personal content is (c) Kriss Wiggins 2022, all rights reserved.
+All personal content is (c) Natalie Wiggins 2022, all rights reserved.

 Personal content includes information, images and paragraphs specific to the author.